dcastl2/advanced-cpp/assg/prog3a/README.rst

 Homework 3
 ==========

 Select up to 64 points worth of problems.
-You may earn +N extra credit points if you submit the assignment N<=8 days in advance of the due date (Sunday, 10/02/16 at 6:00 PM).

-I will award stickers for exceptional work, including: colorized output, progress bars, well-formatted code, clever solutions, etc.

 1. Your very own pointer puzzle.